-GENERAL EDUCATION PROGRAM LEARNING OUTCOMES
+GENERAL EDUCATION PROGRAM LEARNING OUTCOMES/OBJECTIVES

-- 1. Communication Skills: Students will demonstrate competence and understanding in both oral and written expression. - 2.
-Critical Thinking: Students will demonstrate mastery of discipline-specific problem-solving skills. - 3.
-Diversity: Students will interpret and evaluate societal and ethical issues, problems and values specific to time and place. - 4.
-Technology: Students will demonstrate competence in use of technology appropriate to course and/or circumstance.
+1. Communication Skills: Students will demonstrate competence and understanding in both oral and written expression.

+2. Critical Thinking: Students will demonstrate mastery of discipline-specific problemsolving skills.

+3. Diversity: Students will interpret and evaluate societal and ethical issues, problems and values specific to time and place.
-COURSE LEVEL STUDENT LEARNING OUTCOMES

-All courses with multiple sections must use the same wording for all SLOs, and assessments must share common attributes.
+4. Technology: Students will demonstrate competence in use of technology appropriate to course and/or circumstance.

+PROGRAM LEARNING OUTCOMES/OBJECTIVES

-- 1. Students will demonstrate an understanding of the basic principles and practices of America's constitutional republic. - Students will demonstrate knowledge of the nation's founding documents, including the Declaration of Independence, the U.S. Constitution and its amendments, and the Federalist Papers. - 3.
-Students will demonstrate knowledge of landmark U.S. Supreme Court cases, landmark legislation, and landmark executive actions. - 4.
-Students will demonstrate knowledge of the history and development of the American federal government and its impact on law and society. - 5.
-Students will demonstrate an ability to apply course material to contemporary political issues and debates. - 6.
-Students will demonstrate the ability to engage in discussion and civil debate on American politics that are associated with multiple points of view.
+1. Students will demonstrate an understanding of the basic principles and practices of America's constitutional republic.

+2. Students will demonstrate knowledge of the nation's founding documents, including the Declaration of Independence, the U.S. Constitution and its amendments, and the Federalist Papers.

+3. Students will demonstrate knowledge of landmark U.S. Supreme Court cases, landmark legislation, and landmark executive actions.

+4. Students will demonstrate knowledge of the history and development of the American federal government and its impact on law and society.

+5. Students will demonstrate an ability to apply course material to contemporary political issues and debates.

+6. Students will demonstrate the ability to engage in discussion and civil debate on American politics that are associated with multiple points of view.